mfarache/jekyll-now/_posts/2019-12-05-S3-as-database-vs-Dynamo.md

 ## Atomicity and Transactions

 With S3 atomic batch operations on groups of objects are not possible.

 S3 operations generally work on entire items and it’s difficult to work with parts of an individual object.
 There are some exceptions to this, such as retrieving byte ranges from an object.

 Obviously if you have strong requirements on transactionality DynamoDb is a clear winner.
 It also enables multiple writers modifying concurrently  properties of the same item, or even append to the same array.

 DynamoDB can efficiently handle batch operations and conditional updates, even atomic transactions on multiple items.

 ## Scaling

-Although DynamoDB can scale on demand, it does not do that as quickly as S3 There are ways to improve latency using supports secondary indexes, arbitrary queries, and triggers (through Lambda) Dynamo does not perform well when does not use indexes and is forced to use scans.
+Although DynamoDB can scale on demand, it does not do that as quickly as S3.

+There are ways to improve latency using supports secondary indexes, arbitrary queries, and triggers (through Lambda)

+Dynamo does not perform well when does not use indexes and is forced to use scans.

 ## Reporting

 Often reporting and business intelligence requirements are neglected.

-Imagine you have built your application and using S3 seemed to fit perfectly based on your latency, consistency and scaling requirements.
+Imagine you have built your application.
+Using S3 seemed to fit perfectly based on your latency, consistency and scaling requirements.
 Suddenly one day your boss now wants to see some dashboards.And he wants to see them in real time!
 Agregation, Statistics, or any monthly report he may need.
 You name it!
 You would be out of luck, so let's see a few gotchas:

 + S3 lacks of search feature out of the box, so we could add  Elastic Search on top of the the S3 bucket itself.